-Country Finland France Hungary Italy

-To which alternative access network are end-users

-migrated?
-Please give quantitative indications (like

-percentages) if available - if not, please provide rough

-comparison (most/some/no end-users are migrated to the

-alternative network):

-• FTTH Mostly Most 27,8%

-• FTTB 15% Some 59,5%

-Cable/HFC 5% Some 0%

-• FWA No 12,7%

-Mobile 80% No n/a

-• Other No

-Did the SMPO already switch off (phase out, no longer

-use)

-MDFs (Yes/No)?
-No No Yes Yes

-Not yet MDFs but street cabinets (Yes/No)?
-No Yes No

-Not yet MDFs and street cabinets but other copper- No No No

-based network elements (Yes(which?)/No)?

-If the SMPO already switched-off MDFs:

-How many MDFs in total did the SMPO already switch- 492 62 (see above)

-off?

-What percentage of its MDFs did the SMPO already Less than 1% 27%

-switch off?

-What percentage of copper lines are already switched 50-70% (estimated value)

-off compared to the peak usage of the copper network?

-When was the first MDF switched off?
+Country Finland France Hungary Italy To which alternative access network are end-users nigrated?
+Please give quantitative indications (like percentages) if available - if not, please provide rough comparison (most/some/no end-users are migrated to the alternative network): FTTH Mostly Most 27,8% FTTB 15% Some 59,5% Cable/HFC 5% Some 0% FWA No 12,7% Mobile 80% No n/a Other No Did the SMPO already switch off (phase out, no longer use) MDFs (Yes/No)?
+No No Yes Yes Not yet MDFs but street cabinets (Yes/No)?
+No Yes No Not yet MDFs and street cabinets but other copper- based network elements (Yes(which?)/No)?
+No No No f the SMPO already switched-off MDFs: How many MDFs in total did the SMPO already switch- off?
+492 62 (see above) What percentage of its MDFs did the SMPO already switch off?
+Less than 1% 27% What percentage of copper lines are already switched 50-70% (estimated value) off compared to the peak usage of the copper network? , When was the first MDF switched off?
 2020 2024 (see above)

-&lt;sup>68 Estimation-based
+Estimation-based

-&lt;sup>69 Note that FTTB means FTTC in this case.
+&lt;sup>73 Note that FTTB means FTTC in this case.

-Please note that migration to mobile is not considered, so the percentages only consider fixed networks (including SMP and other non-SMP FTTH networks and FWA networks).
+&lt;sup>74 Please note that migration to mobile is not considered, so the percentages only consider fixed networks (including SMP and other non-SMP FTTH networks and FWA networks).

-&lt;sup>71 None for now.
+&lt;sup>75 None for now.
 First MDF will be switched-off in 2025.

-&lt;sup>72 In May 2024, the first 62 Local Exchanges have been switched-off over a total of about 10.000.
+In May 2024, the first 62 Local Exchanges have been switched-off over a total of about 10.000.
 Some smaller operators have already done the switch-off, but the three big operators have not done it.